 Examples of information or communications barriers include:

-Technology barriers occur when a device or technological platform is not accessible to its intended audience and cannot be used with an assistive device.
+Technological barriers occur when a device or technological platform is not accessible to its intended audience and cannot be used with an assistive device.
 Technology can enhance the user experience, but it can also create unintentional barriers for some users.
-Technology barriers are often related to information and communications barriers.
+Technological barriers are often related to information and communications barriers.